InfectedDuck/Tutoring-site-with-table-filling-and-registration/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the software for personal or commercial purposes.
-See the [License](LICENSE) file for details.
+This project is licensed under the MIT License, which means you are free to use, modify, and distribute the software for personal or commercial purposes.